N3RDIUM/DeepStack/README.md

 What's really cool is that you can extend DeepStack yourself!
 It's extremely modular and easily modifiable, assuming that you know python.
 Don't forget to open a PR if you do make something cool!

+Do you feel that those annoying satellites and aeroplanes are ruining your subs?
+Well, DeepStack has a solution for you!
+It can remove such "outliners" from your stack!